atamis/atamis.me/content/posts/2018-07-29-ironic-space-lisp.md

 of stepped interpretation.

 Given the slightly mental requirements, it was sort of clear I was going to have to write my own language.
-What an amazing opportunity to a new and exciting language!
+What an amazing opportunity to learn a new and exciting language!
 I know I'm going to be running a game alongside the language, and I don't want to use an implementation language that was to slow, so let's use Rust, an incredibly complex language that boasts zero-cost abstractions with